Skip to main content

 Park History

-Cantão State Park was created by Tocantins state government following the state's establishment in 1989, as part of the new state's effort to protect its exceptional natural heritage.
-The park was established in 1998, encompassing the western floodplain portions of the Bananal Island and the adjacent terra firme cerrado.
-The park's management has been developed in coordination with the adjacent Ilha do Bananal Indigenous Territory and the federal Araguaia National Park, which together form one of the largest protected area complexes in central Brazil.
-The park has attracted significant scientific attention and international recognition for its wildlife diversity, particularly its river dolphin, giant river otter, and giant turtle populations.
-Tocantins state has invested in developing the park's research and ecotourism infrastructure as a flagship conservation achievement for the state.
+Cantão State Park was created by Tocantins State Law No. 996 on 14 July 1998 as part of the new state's effort to protect its exceptional natural heritage, following Tocantins's establishment in 1989.
+[1] Boundaries were adjusted by Law No. 1,319 on 4 April 2002 to the current 90,017.89 hectares.
+The park's management has been developed in coordination with the adjacent Ilha do Bananal Indigenous Territory and the federal Araguaia National Park, together forming one of the largest protected area complexes in central Brazil.
+The park has attracted significant scientific attention for its wildlife diversity, particularly its river dolphin, giant river otter, and giant turtle populations.
+Naturatins has invested in developing the park's research and ecotourism infrastructure as a flagship conservation achievement for Tocantins state.

 Major Trails And Attractions

-Cantão State Park offers exceptional wildlife observation opportunities centered on the floodplain lakes and river channels.
-During the dry season, concentrations of wildlife around shrinking water bodies provide spectacular viewing of giant river otters, boto dolphins, caimans, giant turtles, and vast aggregations of wading birds.
-River boat tours from the park headquarters at Caseara allow exploration of flooded forests, oxbow lakes (lagos), and river channels where wildlife is most concentrated.
-Giant river turtle nesting beaches, where hundreds of females come ashore to lay eggs, are accessible through guided visits during the nesting season between August and October.
-The floodplain bird diversity attracts serious birdwatchers seeking species characteristic of both Amazonian and cerrado environments.
-Nighttime caiman-spotting boat tours are a popular activity at the park.
+Cantão State Park offers exceptional wildlife observation opportunities centred on the floodplain lakes and river channels.
+During the dry season, concentrations of wildlife around shrinking water bodies provide spectacular viewing of giant river otters, river dolphins, caimans, giant turtles, and vast aggregations of wading birds.
+[1] River boat tours from the park headquarters at Caseara allow exploration of flooded forests, oxbow lakes (lagos), and river channels — the park contains over 833 lakes and lagoons serving as fish breeding grounds.
+Giant river turtle nesting beaches, where females come ashore to lay eggs, are accessible through guided visits during the nesting season between August and October.
+Nighttime caiman-spotting boat tours are a popular activity.

 Visitor Facilities And Travel